 Valuation Risk.
 Independent market quotations for certain investments held by the Fund may not be readily available, and such investments may be fair valued or valued by a pricing service at an evaluated price.
 These valuations involve subjectivity and different market participants may assign different prices to the same investment.
 As a result, there is a risk that the Fund may not be able to sell an investment at the price assigned to the investment by the Fund.
+In addition, the securities in which the Fund invests may trade on days that the Fund does not price its shares; as a result, the value of Fund shares may change on days when investors cannot purchase or sell their Fund holdings.

 Large Shareholder Risk.
-To the extent a large number of shares of a Fund is held by a single shareholder or a small group of shareholders, the Fund is subject to the risk that redemption by those shareholders of all or a large portion of their shares will adversely affect the Fund's performance by forcing the Fund to sell securities, potentially at disadvantageous prices, to raise the cash needed to satisfy such redemption requests.
+To the extent a large number of shares of the Fund is held by a single shareholder or a small group of shareholders, the Fund is subject to the risk that redemption by those shareholders of all or a large portion of their shares will adversely affect the Fund's performance by forcing the Fund to sell securities, potentially at disadvantageous prices, to raise the cash needed to satisfy such redemption requests.
 This risk may be heightened during periods of declining or illiquid markets, or to the extent that such large shareholders have short investment horizons or unpredictable cash flow needs.
 Such redemptions may also increase transaction costs and/or have adverse tax consequences for remaining shareholders.

 High Portfolio Turnover Risk.
-The Fund may incur high portfolio turnover rates, which may increase the Fund's brokerage commission costs and negatively impact the Fund's performance.
-Such portfolio turnover also may generate net short-term capital gains.
+Pursuant to government regulations, the Fund's portfolio turnover rate is calculated without regard to most derivatives.
+As a result, the Fund's portfolio turnover may be low despite relatively high portfolio activity.
+High portfolio turnover or high portfolio activity may increase the Fund's brokerage commission costs and other transaction costs and may negatively impact the Fund's performance.
+Such portfolio turnover or activity also may generate net short-term capital gains.